 Getting to the Gare du Sud

-The Gare du Sud is right on Tram Line 1 at the Liberation stop.
+The Gare du Sud is on Tram Line 1 at the Liberation stop.
+Buses 37 and 23 also stop at Liberation.